chongyi-zheng/PASF/README.md

 ... goals ...
 ```

-### 3. (Optional) Turn on GPU rendering for mujoco-py
+### 3. (Optional) Speed up with GPU rendering

-Note: GPU rendering for mujoco-py speeds up training a lot but it consumes much more GPU memory as well.
+Note: GPU rendering for mujoco-py speeds up training a lot but consumes more GPU memory at the same time.

 Check this Issues: